How to Write the Perfect Resume

 Tailor your resume to the job you are applying for.
 The most effective resumes leave no doubt as to the job seeker's career objective.
 A one-size-fits-all resume gives the impression that the job seeker is uncertain of where they are going.

-Your skills and relevant work history should tell the recruiter what you have done, but they need to know that your set of skills are a good fit for the role.
+Your skills and relevant work history should tell the recruiter what you have done, but they need to know that your set of skills is a good fit for the role.

 There are three commonly used resume formats: